Etsy has you covered with charming Halloween crochet patterns if you're looking to whip up a fun costume or some cute Halloween decorations this fall.

 Some (not all) pattern designers give permission for you to use their patterns to create finished products to sell, as well as for personal use.
 If you do sell finished products, be sure to credit the pattern designer, and keep in mind, you can always contact the designer if you need some clarification about their policies.

 Here are some of my favorite Halloween crochet patterns on Etsy.
+If you see something you love, click on the image to go straight to the designer's Etsy shop.

 I am in love with this sock monkey pattern from Ira Rott Designs.
 The pattern comes in 8 sizes to fit from newborn to age five.
 This shop is full of sweet patterns, so take your time and browse around.